tedivm/puppet-hieratic/README.md

 ### What hieratic affects

 * Any supported resource can be modified with this module.
-* Most modules can be used by this module through the "class" resource.
+* Most modules can be used by this module through the `class` resource.

 ### Setup Requirements

-It's recommended that you enable ["deeper merge"](https://docs.puppetlabs.com/hiera/1/hierarchy.html) in Hiera and define a proper [hierarchy](https://docs.puppetlabs.com/hiera/1/hierarchy.html).
+It's recommended that you enable [`deeper merge`](https://docs.puppetlabs.com/hiera/1/hierarchy.html) in Hiera and define a proper [hierarchy](https://docs.puppetlabs.com/hiera/1/hierarchy.html).

+Although Hiera supports some non-native modules, such as Firewalls, it does not include them.
+Any modules that are used as part of a site should be added as dependencies of that site.

 ### Beginning with hieratic

-Make sure to include hieratic in your main manifest.
+Make sure to include `hieratic` in your main manifest.

 ```puppet
 include hieratic